GhoulamMB/GhoulamMB/README.md

 - 👋 Hi, I’m @GhoulamMB
 - 👀 I’m interested in JAVA development
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning C# / WPF
-- 💞️ I’m looking to collaborate on any JAVA project
+- 💞️ I’m looking to collaborate on any JAVA or C# project
 - 📫 How to reach me https://t.me/ghoulamMB

 <!---